juruen/cavalieri/README.md

 tags({"processed"}) >> prn("tag added")
 ```

+### send_index()

+It indexes the receivied events.
+Indexed events can be queried through
+the websocket.

+This is usful to know the current state of an event from a dashboard.

 #### send_graphite(const std::string host, const int port)

 It forwards the received events to a graphite server using new line carbon